-- If cooker falls into the water, immediately unplug from AC power outlet and let it fully dry.
+- If the cooker falls into the water, immediately unplug it from the AC power outlet and let it fully dry.

 - Don't use extension cords.
-Plug cooker into nearby, grounded AC outlet only.
+Plug the cooker into a nearby, grounded AC outlet only.

 - Always check unit and power cord before operating, and do not use if damaged.

-- Don't attempt to open or modify device.
+- Don't attempt to open or modify the device.

-- Don't expose cooker to excessively high temperatures or near heat sources like stoves/direct sunlight.
+- Don't expose the cooker to excessively high temperatures or near heat sources like stoves/direct sunlight.

-- Cooker requires a deep pot that's at least 4.25 inches deep with a minimum capacity of 2.64 gallons (10 liters).
+- The cooker requires a deep pot that's at least 4.25 inches deep with a minimum capacity of 2.64 gallons (10 liters).

-- Cooker is designed only to heat/circulate water.
+- The cooker is designed only to heat/circulate water.

 This cooker was very easy to operate, and if you follow these guidelines, there shouldn't be any problems.